 Dia Munoz is a multidisciplinary Ecuadorian artist based in London focused on the interplay between human behaviours, nature and technology.
 Her research revolves mainly around the possibilities technology offers to reshape nature, how nature affects us and how we can interact with the invisible forces that govern the universe for a deeper understanding of our present.

 Munoz is linked to a holistic comprehension of our reality, and her practice intends to reinforce the awareness that every living being has its consciousness that can be revealed.
 Therefore, a mutual exchange between humans and all the creatures inhabiting the cosmos is potentially achievable and feasible.

 One of her latest projects is entitled NOETIC and stems from the wish to establish a dialogue with nature, more specifically with plants.
-It came to light during the lockdown isolation period when the artist started to carry out meditation with nature by developing a relationship with the plants present in her flat, driven by a keen curiosity about their silent and almost secret life.
-Unveiling their language is one of the challenges and aims of this work that combines a scientific approach with a delicate touch.
+It came to light during the lockdown isolation period when the artist started to meditate with nature by developing a relationship with the plants in her flat, driven by a keen curiosity about their silent and almost secret life.
+Unveiling their language is one of the challenges and aims of this work, combining a scientific approach with a delicate touch.

 As echoed in the artist’s vision, the language of the plants seems to be an appropriate melody to accompany us through this undermining moment.
-The artistic field can be a fertile ground for the birth of alternative horizons: By creating different projects, we share knowledge and experiments that will broaden our view of the world we live in.
-[Art] makes you feel the present and somehow deal with various topics in a way that you have never thought of.
-Through art, we are challenged with our perspective and are invited to see the world from a different perspective.
+The artistic field can be a fertile ground for the birth of alternative horizons: By creating different projects, we share knowledge and experiments that will broaden our view of our world.
+[Art] makes you feel present and somehow deal with various topics in a way that you have never thought of.
+Through art, we are challenged with our perspective and invited to see the world differently.
 A perspective that doesn’t follow the rules.
 Art debunks society and cultural knowledge and presents a new proposition of behavioural science within contemporary society.